-- · Completed Application form; - · Copy of High School Diploma or GED; - One page autobiographical/spiritual journey: - Provide Photo ID (state issued driver's license, state identification card or Passport) to verify identity; - Payment in full for course(s) taken in the first term.
+- Completed Application form; - · Copy of High School Diploma or GED, or college transcript; - One page autobiographical/spiritual journey; - Provide Photo ID (state issued driver's license, state identification card or Passport) to verify identity; - Payment in full for course(s) taken in the first term.

-The Certificate Program is available on the NJ campus only.
+The Certificate Program is available on the NJ campus and online.